maphub/maphub-portal/README.md

     git clone git@github.com:yuma-annotation/maphub-portal.git

 Update your gem tool and install the bundler gem:

-    gem install bundler

-Then `cd` to the project folder and run to install all necessary gems for the maphub tool.
+ `cd` to the project folder and run to install all necessary gems for the maphub tool.

     bundle install